 - What is “escaping from lawful custody?”

-- The difference between Detention vs Arrest.
+- The difference between Detention and Arrest.
 Steps to a lawful arrest.

 - Notifying police: when and how soon must this be done?

 - Handcuffing and Search legalities: Confinement and post-arrest prisoner care and dealing with requests for washroom breaks, phone calls to lawyers etc.

 - Criminal Offences in Loss Prevention: Theft, Fraud, Robbery, Break and Enter explained.

 - Charter or Rights and Loss Prevention Arrests.
 Search and Seizure of recovered items.
 Continuity of Evidence and the Rule of Law in the Canada Evidence Act.